-Pre-requisite/s: TCH10134 Professional Experience I or TCH00501 Professional Studies I and TCH00511 Practicum I: Primary Education Students other than Education require BEd Course Coordinator written approval education, having regard to issues related to gender, ethnicity, aboriginality, social class, family influences, technology, peer culture and the attainment of social justice.
+Pre-requisite/s: TCH10134 Professional Experience I or TCH00501 Professional Studies I and TCH00511 Practicum I: Primary Education

+Examines the primary school in its social, cultural, economic and historical context.
+Students are encouraged to explore contemporary influences on education, having regard to issues related to gender, ethnicity, aboriginality, social class, family influences, technology, peer culture and the attainment of social justice.
 Students are expected to develop an informed perspective on a range of contemporary issues that impact on their role as a teacher, and to investigate and report on one issue in depth.